A brief history of Investec

-Our journey is something that sets us apart — from a small finance company founded in South Africa in 1974 to an international organisation trusted to manage clients' assets worth more than £150 billion.
+Our journey is something that sets us apart — from a small finance company founded in South Africa in 1974 to an international organisation with listings on the London and Johannesburg Stock Exchanges.

 'Here is a company which stands head and shoulders above its peers — not merely because of its phenomenal growth or its sound management of assets, but because it is a trendsetter.'

 Nelson Mandela, opening the Investec building in Johannesburg on 21 October 1998

 Discover how our history of organic growth and strategic acquisitions lets us offer clients both local expertise and a global perspective, and uniquely combines modern thinking and nimbleness, with tradition and trust.

 1974Investec Bank Limited (“IBL”) originated as a small finance company in Johannesburg.

 1980Investec acquired a banking licence.
 This enabled it to expand its activities beyond leasing and installment finance into such areas as corporate and professional banking, treasury, corporate finance and project finance.
 Regional offices opened in Durban and Cape Town and a network of international contacts were established.

 1986Investec merged with Metboard, a trust company established in 1937.
 This added portfolio management, a participating mortgage bond scheme and an in-house unit trust to the range of products and services offered by Investec.

 Investec Holdings Limited (“Inhold”) listed on the Johannesburg Stock Exchange.